fit-r2lab/r2lab.inria.fr/markdown/tuto-050-B-wireless.md

 ### Objective

-In this final example in the series, we will just for fun add an infinite cyclic task in the scheduler.
+In this example, we will just for fun add an infinite cyclic task in the scheduler.
 Here we will simply write a TICK mark every second, but this technique is most useful for consuming events in a message queue, or any other similar approach.